AakashGaurab/Chat-Point-A-Group-Chat-Application-/README.md

 <h1>CHAT POINT - A REAL TIME CHAT APPLICATION</h1>

+Your chat application is a user-friendly platform that allows individuals to communicate with each other in real-time via text-based messaging.
+It offers various features, such as the ability to create groups, share multimedia content, and make voice and video calls.
+The application is available across different platforms, including mobile and desktop, and provides a seamless and secure communication experience.
+With its intuitive interface and robust functionality, your chat application aims to simplify communication and enhance social connectivity.

 <h2>Chat point allow users to communicate with each other in real time through text.<h2>

 <h2>Login and signup page (fw23_0771)</h2>